Hildene, the Lincoln Family Home, Offers Insight Into America’s Past and Present

 The exhibit "Many Voices" is the southernmost site on the Vermont African American Heritage Trail.
 It's displayed alongside a restored 1903 executive railcar that was owned by the Pullman Company, of which Robert Lincoln was president from 1897 to 1911.
 "Many Voices" examines the complex history and legacy of the Black porters who worked for the company after the abolition of slavery.

-However, "It was not a straight path, and it was not an easy path," he continued, noting that these freed slaves worked long hours for very little pay.
-Regarding America's continued racial reckoning, said Keefe, "We very much think that we are a place where these discussions can and should be had."
+However, “It was not a straight path, and it was not an easy path,” he continued, noting that these freed slaves worked long hours for very little pay.
+Regarding America’s continued racial reckoning, Keefe said, “We very much think that we are a place where these discussions can and should be had.”

 Along with fostering civil civic discourse, another of Hildene's key actions is conservation.
 The grounds provide a pollinator sanctuary, and eco-conscious tourists can savor 12 miles of walking trails, multiple gardens free of synthetic pesticides and a 600-foot floating boardwalk through the Battenkill River wetland.

-Also on the website is this statement: "Hildene exists to carry the values of Abraham Lincoln to future generations by educating and inspiring others to put those values into action."
-To this end, Keefe said, the nonprofit is raising money to build a year-round venue for civic discourse.
+According to its website, “Hildene exists to carry the values of Abraham Lincoln to future generations by educating and inspiring others to put those values into action.”
+To this end, Keefe said, the nonprofit is raising money to build a year-round venue for civic discourse, events and educational programming.

 He explained, "We want to be a place where people can come and talk about some of the greater issues that face our nation and the world right now."